Homepage / Bullion Coins: UK Bullion / UK Queen's Beasts Silver

 The Griffin of Edward III:

-It was closely associated with Edward III who engraved it on his private seal, and who's rule lasted for more than 50-years.
+It is associated with Edward III, who engraved it on his private seal and whose rule lasted for more than 50 years.

 The shield shows the Round Tower of Windsor Castle (where Edward III was born) with the Royal Standard flying from the turret, enclosed by two branches of oak surmounted by the royal crown.